Exploring by bike

 Or turn the ride into the main attraction with a day out exploring the National Cycle Network or another local route.

 To travel further afield, you can take your bike on the train (you may need to book).
-Alternatively, you could hire a bike at the other end through a bike share scheme – find out more.
+Alternatively, you could hire a bike at the other end through a bike share scheme.
+Find out more in this guide to cycle share schemes.